Afghanistan on brink of universal poverty, says UN

 This upheaval has led to a collapse of public finances, frozen foreign reserves and increasing pressure on the banking system, the study pointed out.

-There is an impending “rapid, catastrophic deterioration in the lives of Afghanistan’s most vulnerable population,” according to the UN’s assistant secretary-general Kanni Wignaraja.
+There is an impending “rapid, catastrophic deterioration in the lives of Afghanistan’s most vulnerable population”, according to the UN’s assistant secretary-general Kanni Wignaraja.

 “We are facing a full-on development collapse on top of humanitarian and economic crises.
-Half of the population is already in need of humanitarian support,” he said.
+Half of the population is already in need of humanitarian support,” she said.

-Suggesting a recovery course, the UNDP has proposed interventions like essential services, local livelihoods, basic income and small infrastructure and aims to aid nearly nine million affected through a 24-month community development programme.
+Suggesting a recovery course, the UNDP has proposed interventions like helping with essential services, basic income and small infrastructure and aims to aid nearly 9 million affected through a 24-month community development programme.

 The interventions, UNDP said, can help people benefit from cash-for-work schemes and allow for grants to be given to small and medium enterprises, especially businesses led by women.